01-edu/public/subjects/java/Nexus/README.md

    - Demonstrate how to retrieve and manage different versions of the artifacts.

 6. **Docker Integration:**
-   - Dockerize the web application and create a Docker image.
    - Set up a Docker repository in Nexus and publish the Docker image to the repository.

 7. **Continuous Integration (CI):**